 Many stakeholders choose to subscribe to our weekly e-newsletter to receive notification of every report we publish, as well as date for upcoming submission deadlines and events.

 The AEMC actively seeks out stakeholders with whom we have not previously engaged to let them know how they can participate in our statutory processes.
-We have published two guides: Applying the energy objectives and The rule change process which provide an overview of the work of the Commission, how we approach our decision making, and the process involved in a rule change or review.
+We have published guides on our decision making and the rule change process which provide an overview of the work of the Commission, how we approach our decision making, and the process involved in a rule change or review.

 Our consultation processes